James Bradley (Australian writer): Career

+Bradley's books include eight novels and a book of poetry.
+He has also edited two anthologies, Blur, a collection of writing by young Australian writers, and The Penguin Book of the Ocean.
+Bradley also writes as a critic, with reviews and articles appearing regularly in Australian newspapers and magazines, and blogs at City of Tongues.

 Bradley's novels explore both past and future.
 The first, Wrack explores questions about the nature of history and the imaginary origins of Australia, drawing together the story of the semi-mythical "Mahogany Ship", a Portuguese caravel supposedly wrecked on the southern coast of Australia, love stories and a murder-mystery.

 The second, The Deep Field, is set in a dystopic near-future and tells the story of a 'love affair' between a photographer and a blind palaeontologist.
 The third, The Resurrectionist, based loosely on the story of the Burke and Hare murders details the fall from grace of a young anatomist, Gabriel Swift.
 And the fourth, Clade, uses the story of three generations of a family to explore the possible effects of climate change over the 21st century.

 Bradley's seventh novel, Ghost Species, was published on 27 April 2020.